qpzmtb/VT-Trend/Attack Trends (JUNE REVIEWER).md

 ### 👉 Guessing Attack:
 - Guess possible password.
 - People tend to use simple(easy to memorize) password in nature ex: “123456”, “password”, “admin”.
-- Guessing Attack generally uses OSINT technique.
+- This attack generally uses OSINT technique.
 _________
 ### 👉 OSINT (Open Source Intelligence):
 - Technique used to gather valuable information that is publicly accessible (data source is generally the Internet).